dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 ## Incremental models

 dbt-databricks plugin leans heavily on the [`incremental_strategy` config](/docs/build/incremental-models#about-incremental_strategy).
 This config tells the incremental materialization how to build models in runs beyond their first.
-It can be set to one of three values:
+It can be set to one of four values:
  - **`append`** (default): Insert new records without updating or overwriting any existing data.
  - **`insert_overwrite`**: If `partition_by` is specified, overwrite partitions in the <Term id="table" /> with new data.
 If no `partition_by` is specified, overwrite the entire table with new data.
- - **`merge`** (Delta and Hudi file format only): Match records based on a `unique_key`; update old records, insert new ones.
+ - **`merge`** (Delta and Hudi file format only): Match records based on a `unique_key`, updating old records, and inserting new ones.
 (If no `unique_key` is specified, all new data is inserted, similar to `append`.)
+ - **`replace_where`** (Delta file format only): Match records based on `incremental_predicates`, replacing all records that match the predicates from the existing table with records matching the predicates from the new data.
+(If no `incremental_predicates` are specified, all new data is inserted, similar to `append`.)

 Each of these strategies has its pros and cons, which we'll discuss below.
 As with any model config, `incremental_strategy` may be specified in `dbt_project.yml` or within a model file's `config()` block.